-Data from both Files 1 and 2 can be merged with previously released 1998 MEPS HC person level data using the unique person identifier, DUPERSID, to append person characteristics such as demographic or health insurance characteristics to each record.
-The outpatient visits on this file can also be linked to the MEPS 1998 Medical Conditions File and to the MEPS Prescribed Medicines File.
+Data from this file can be merged with the MEPS 1999 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append person characteristics such as demographic or health insurance characteristics to each record.
+The outpatient visits on this file can also be linked to the MEPS 1999 Medical Conditions File and to the MEPS Prescribed Medicines File.
 Please see the Section 5.0 for details on how to link MEPS data files.

-Panel 2 cases (PANEL98 = 2 on the MEPS 1998 Full Year Population Characteristics File) can also be linked back to the 97 MEPS HC public use data files.
-However, the data user/analysts should be aware that at this time no weight is being provided to facilitate two-year analysis of Panel 2 data.
+Panel 3 cases (PANEL99 = 3 on the MEPS 1999 Full Year Population Characteristics File) can also be linked back to the 1998 MEPS HC public use data files.
+However, the user should be aware that at this time no weight is being provided to facilitate two-year analysis of Panel 3 data.